crucornell/crucornell.github.com/README.md

 ## Normal Development Workflow

+0. Run to start a server that automatically rebuilds the site when you change files, and serves the site from [http://localhost:4000/](http://localhost:4000/) for your convenience:
+   > jekyll --server --auto
 1. Pull down and merge in the latest changes by other people.
    > git pull origin master
 2. Work on stuff.